Chevrolet Corvette (C3): Corvette America (1980)

 The Corvette America was a rare version of the C3 distinguished by its four doors.
 Various sources stated that either General Motors built it or that it was custom built by California Coach Motors.
 The wheelbase was lengthened by approximately 30 in to accommodate the rear doors and seats.
 Automotive forums have reported that the Corvette America could be purchased on Craigslist or eBay for prices ranging from $145,000 to $275,000.
 Only five examples were made.

 Collector Edition (1982)

 The 1982 Collector Edition was the first Corvette with a hatchback rear window, foreshadowing the C4 Corvette.
 A special color scheme was used inside and out and Collector Edition badges were featured.
 The special, exclusive aluminum wheels were designed to look like the optional bolt-on wheels of the 1967 model.
 The Collector Edition had a "0" in the sixth digit of the VIN rather than the "8" found on standard Corvettes.
 This was the first Corvette to sell for more than $20,000, with a base price of $22,537.59.
 The Collector Edition had unlimited availability and 6,759 were produced out of a 1982 total production of 25,407.

 Engines

+Note: 1968–1970 ratings are in SAE gross, while 1972–1982 ratings are in SAE net.
+1971 ratings are in both.